jguedes81/asian_niche-1/README.md

 ### The research compendium

-To download this research compendium as you see it on GitHub, for offline browsing, [install git on your computer](https://git-scm.com/) and use this line at the shell prompt:
+To download this research compendium as you see it on GitHub, for offline browsing, [install git on your computer](https://git-scm.com/) and use this line at a Bash prompt ("Terminal" on macOS and Unix-alikes, "Command Prompt" on Windows):

 ``` bash
 git clone https://github.com/bocinsky/asian_niche.git
 ```

+**All commands described in this research compendium are meant to be run from a Bash prompt.**

 ### Archaeological site data

 Archaeological site location data are sensitive information due to the possibility of looting, and archaeological ethics require that we restrict access to those data.
 Accordingly, an essential component of this analysis is **not** shipped in this open GitHub repository or archived with Zenodo.
 We have instead archived the site location data necessary to run this analysis with the [Digital Archaeological Record (tDAR)](https://www.tdar.org/) under restricted access.
 Users who want to run this analysis need to request access through tDAR, which we will provide to any researcher with a reasonable affiliation (academic or otherwise).
-The main purpose is to track to whom we provide access to these data.
-Please [contact the authors](mailto:bocinsky@gmail.com,jadeguedes@gmail.com) if you wish to share these data or use them in your research.
+The main purpose is to track to whom we provide access.
+Please [contact the authors](mailto:bocinsky@gmail.com,jadeguedes@gmail.com) if you wish to use these data in your research or share them with others.

 The data are available through tDAR at the following DOI: [10.6067/XCV8MK6G05](https://doi.org/10.6067/XCV8MK6G05).
 Please go to the site and select "Request Access, Submit Correction, Comment" under the downloads section in the right panel.
 You will have to [create a tDAR user account](https://core.tdar.org/account/new) and agree to the [tDAR user agreement](https://www.tdar.org/about/policies/terms-of-use/).